Ryan-Rivard/Nerbak/README.md

 6. K-Y / F-Y swap on ansi

 ## Space Thumb
-To fully maximize the layout design a left thumb space is assumed.
-Not only is the layout slightly right hand dominant, but layout is designed for the H + Vowels hand to be opposite of the T + Space hand.
+To fully optimaze Nerbak a left thumb space is assumed.
+Not only is it slightly right hand dominant, but it is also designed for the H + Vowels hand to be opposite of the T + Space hand.
 This limits redirects while increasing both rolls and redirects.

 ## History
 The modern English speaking world is stuck in our ways, Everyday we interact with the most impressive tool mankind has ever created with an interface that was designed in the 1870s.
 There are plenty of articles and videos that delve more into the Qwerty keyboard layout and its flaws, I will not rehash them here, There are many layouts that have been created attempting to dethrown Qwerty, I have highlighted the ones below that influenced the creation of Nerbak, as well as listed their methodologies that Nerbak adopted and their flaws that Nerbak tried to avoid.